thejwx/dinner-and-wine_MASTER/README.md

 A start-to-finish walkthrough for creating, testing, and integrating your **dinner-and-wine-planner** MCP tool.

+If you want to simply clone this repo and get the super skinny walkthrough, jump to Step 12 below.

 ---

 ## 1. Create & Open Your Project Folder